DataDog/integrations-extras/robust_intelligence_ai_firewall/README.md

 ## Overview

-[Robust Intelligence’s AI Firewall][1] wraps a protective layer around your AI models.
-It helps:
+The [Robust Intelligence AI Firewall][1] is a protective layer for AI models.

-1. **Block malicious inputs in real time.** Attacks on AI systems are increasing in frequency and sophistication.
-The nature of large language models (LLMs) make them a disproportionally high target, but all model types are at risk.
-AI Firewall inspects every input and automatically blocks malicious payloads before they can do damage to your model.
-Risks includes prompt injection, prompt extraction, and PII exfiltration.
-2. **Validate model outputs in real time.** AI models will inevitably generate undesired responses due to both malicious and inadvertent user actions.
-AI Firewall scans model outputs to ensure they are free of sensitive information, hallucinations, or otherwise harmful content.
-Responses that fall outside your organization’s standards will be blocked from the application.
-This includes sensitive data from fine-tuning or connected databases used for retrieval-augmented generation.
+The AI Firewall inspects incoming user prompts to block malicious payloads, including any that attempt prompt injection, prompt extraction, or PII detection.
+The AI Firewall scans LLM model output to ensure it's free of false information, sensitive data, and harmful content.
+Responses that fall outside your organization’s standards are blocked from the application.

 This integration monitors the AI Firewall results through the Datadog Agent.
-This includes metrics for allowed datapoints, blocked datapoints, and reasons data points were blocked.
+It provides users with observability of their AI security issues.
+This includes metrics for allowed data points and blocked data points, as well as why each data point was blocked.

 ## Setup